How Often Should You Upgrade Your iPhone

 • You don’t need the latest connectivity (like 5G if you’re still in a 4G area)

-Sometimes, the best answer to how often should you upgrade your iPhone is: “Not yet.”
+Sometimes, the best answer to how often you should upgrade your iPhone is “Not yet.”

 Real-World User Scenarios